State

 Keys used for KV storage can be any JavaScript type that can be cloned via the structured clone algorithm:

-It is strongly advised to always use structured keys instead of manually implementing them yourself to reduce possible attack vectors from end-users:
+It is strongly advised to always use structured keys instead of manually building strings yourself to reduce possible attack vectors from end-users:

 Note that single-value keys are automatically converted into single item lists for consistency: